Environmental responsibility

 A responsible business

-The ambition to introduce circular flows to the entire operation is an important cornerstone of Synsam’s environmental work.
+The ambition to introduce circular flows in the operations is an important cornerstone of Synsam’s environmental work.
 Production, consumption and reuse must be interlinked and transparent.
 Synsam works continually to identify and improve processes in its value chain by setting high demands for both its own organisation and its suppliers.
-The opening of the production and innovation centre on Frösön in Sweden was an important part of this work in 2022.
+An important part of this effort in 2023 was the continued development of bio-based materials at Synsam’s production and innovation centre on Frösön in Sweden.

 Design and product development with raw materials